chef-cft/habitat_workstation/README.md

 Looking for Windows worksations?
 Checkout the [Windows Habitat Workstation repo](https://github.com/chef-cft/habitat_windows_workstation/).

-AMIs are currently only available in `us-east` region.
-Make sure you have a keypair setup in that region.
+AMIs can be built in any region as long as you have your keypair setup in that region.

-*NOTE*: Ensure your `~/.aws/config` region is set to `us-east-1` pending region abstraction.
+Before you begin export AWS_REGION to the region you want to build in:

+`$ export AWS_REGION=us-east-1`

-An `~/.aws/config` file might look like:
+Alternatively an `~/.aws/config` file might look like:

 ```
 [default]